sarg3nt/certified-kubernetes-security-specialist/Cliff Notes.md

       allowPrivilegeEscalation: false
   restartPolicy: Never
 ```
-When looking at the above pod we will see a STATUS of either Error or ContainerCannotRun
+When looking at the above pod we will see a STATUS of either Error or ContainerCannotRun.

 Example detailed whitelist seccomp profile
 This is a whitelist profile because its default action is to block everything with `SCMP_ACT_ERRNO` then whielist what we need.